-The default file name has the form
+The default file names have the form

 Job exit status¶

-When a job dies due to filesystem errors, node crashes or similar system issues, the job may be
+When a job dies due to errors, node crashes or similar issues, the job may be

 placed in the

-Eqw state, awaiting further action to avoid
+Eqw state, awaiting further action to avoid running 100s of

-running 100s of jobs that will inevitably crash.
+jobs that will inevitably crash.